Huzuvi7/To-do/README.md

 - No data loss between sessions
 - Direct integration with Snowflake's secure platform

-The app will prompt you for Snowflake connection details (account, username, password, warehouse, database, and schema) when first run.
+The app asks you for Snowflake connection details (account, username, password, warehouse, database, and schema) when first run.
 These credentials are used to establish a secure connection to your Snowflake instance where the tasks are stored.